goodhood-eu/styleguide/stylus.md

 ## Specificity

-We never use Ids for styling.
-Leave dealing with Ids to JavaScript.
+We never use IDs for styling.
 Style with classes.

 **[⬆ back to top](#table-of-contents)**